How To Price Crochet Items Made Simple

 This was her way of showing love.
 But you are not here to learn about “love prices”.
 I love you Granny Rose, but I’m running a business and need to make a profit for my time.

-When handmade gifts such as crochet are given so freely, the gift receiver can’t grasp of the time that went into it.
-How many times have you heard, “That’s way too much for crochet”.
+When handmade gifts such as crochet are given so freely, the gift receiver can’t grasp the time that went into it.
+How many times have you heard, “That’s way too much for crochet!”?

-It’s because someone in their life probably gave as freely as my grandmother.
+It’s because someone in their life probably gave them something handmade as freely as my grandmother did and it’s one of the reasons it’s so hard to decide how to price crochet items.

 Guarantee, if I were to give that same person a crochet hook and said make a sweater, they would crack.
-You are a skilled worker!
+Crochet is hard work and crocheters are skilled workers!

-You would never ask a construction worker to build your house for the price of materials.
-Hopefully, as crochet becomes more mainstream, so will our prices
+You would never ask a construction worker to build your house for the price of materials, right?
+Hopefully, as crochet becomes more mainstream, so will our prices!

 There is definitely a pricing difference from selling online to selling at craft fairs.
 Have you ever noticed that online prices for crochet are much higher than at craft shows?